enricoferrero/bioconductor-regulatory-genomics-workflow/README.md

 ## Info

 - The .Rmd source file can be used to reproduce the analysis.
+- The .html file is for visualisation in web browsers.
 - The .md file is best for visualisation on GitHub.
 - The .tex and .pdf files (and all other files) are needed for submission to the F1000Research Bioconductor Gateway.